 Alternatively many sewing groups are happy to share skills with new members and often only charge a nominal membership of a pound or two a session; some are even free.
 Remember that if you are claiming certain benefits you can get funding towards courses – ask your job centre or the course provider for information.

 There are many websites that offer free projects and tutorials to help get you started.
-A couple I would recommend are http://www.startsewing.co.uk/ for great tutorials and guides, www.freeneedle.com for free patterns and tutorials sourced from all over the Internet and this link, which has advice on all things sewing related.
-Plus of course we have many sewing projects and sewing tutorials freely available on this site.
-We also have a series of projects designed specifically for beginners - So Sew Simple.
+I would recommend http://www.startsewing.co.uk/ for great tutorials and guides and this link, which has advice on all things sewing related.
+Plus of course we have many sewing projects and tutorial freely available on this site.
+We also have a series of projects designed specifically for beginners.

 There are numerous video tutorials to be found on YouTube plus many sewing magazines or businesses offer free tutorials and guides on their websites.
-The Thrifty Stitcher (sewing advisor to The Great British Sewing Bee) has some useful videos here.
+The Thrifty Stitcher (former sewing advisor to The Great British Sewing Bee) has some useful sewing technique videos.
 Try asking around your friends, you may have a friend who could teach you to sew or look on some of the skill swap sites online.
 Whatever your budget, even if it is non-existent, there is still a way to learn to sew.
 Have fun learning and do come and join us on Facebook to tell us what you have been making.